-When using a cost of capital method, the capital amounts held over the lifetime of the insurance contract cash flows would be estimated.
-Conceptually, there is some confidence level that relates to the insurance contract lifetime cash flows selected for such modelling.
-The difference between the selected contract cash flows and the best estimate cash flows represents the amount of capital that the entity would use in calculating the cost of capital.
+When using a cost of capital method, the capital amounts supporting the non-financial risk and held over the lifetime of the insurance contract cash flows would be estimated.
+Conceptually, insurance contract lifetime cash flows that were selected for such modelling may correspond to a certain confidence level.
+Alternatively, the amount of capital held in each period may be based on a certain confidence level of the distribution of the present value of the remaining contract cash flows.
+The RA would reflect the capital amount held and the return required on the capital.